What Does an Architectural Drafter Do?

 - Are detail-oriented

-- Have excellent interpersonal skills
+- Have good interpersonal and presentation skills

 - Are good at math